You are here

 - Joint dislocation

 Exceptional Joint Replacement Care at Kansas Joint & Spine Specialists

 When you visit Kansas Joint & Spine Specialists in Wichita or Arkansas City, you’ll meet with one of our board-certified and fellowship-trained joint replacement doctors, Dr. Phillip Hagan, Dr. James Joseph, or Dr. Damion Walker.
 These specialty-trained medical experts treat patients just like you, helping restore them to better health and an improved quality of life.
 They not only provide medical care and patient education, but they also have a deep understanding of the challenges patients with joint replacement issues face and know how to listen to and address your questions and concerns.

 It’s important to know that our doctors and joint replacement surgeons always strive to recommend a nonsurgical or minimally invasive treatment option first.
 Through their diagnostic process, they will be able to determine if a nonoperative treatment plan, such as physical therapy or medication, will be a better option than surgery.

 However, if joint replacement surgery is needed, our joint replacement surgeons will apply their advanced skills to perform the surgery, using our state-of-the-art technology.
 Whether you’re undergoing a partial or total joint replacement surgery, they’ll be with you every step of the way, from your first consultation, during your surgical procedure, and through your recovery and rehabilitation.

-Our doctors can assess and diagnose your condition and consult with you about what treatment approach may be best for you.
+Our doctors in Wichita and Arkansas City can assess and diagnose your condition and consult with you about what treatment approach may be best for you.
 Sometimes, our joint replacement doctors may consult with other experts at Kansas Joint & Spine Specialists about your joint problem.
 This opportunity for doctors to share knowledge and perspective is just one of the many benefits of being treated by the experts at Kansas Joint & Spine Specialists.